 This fall, as we passed through our last lock of the season and entered our port, the sun was warmer, and the sky was bluer than it had been for months.
-It was the first day of the annual Fête du Port, and we had come back early to see our friends who had just arrived the week before.
+It was the first day of the annual Fête du Port, and we returned early to see our friends who had just arrived the week before.

-We hurried through our mooring chores so that we could open a bottle of champagne.
+We hurried through our mooring chores to open a bottle of champagne.
 We celebrated our reunion and their new life in France, and we are all so happy to be here together that we have been celebrating ever since.